North Jersey Reconstructive Foot and Ankle Fellowship

 St. Mary’s Passaic; Hackensack University Medical Center; Advanced Surgery Center of Clifton; Rockland and Bergen Surgery Center

-Two publishable papers; one poster for ACFAS National Conference.
+Two publishable papers; one poster for ACFAS Annual Scientific Conference

 Program Summary / Training Goals

-- The goal of the fellowship is to take a well-trained three year surgical resident and advance that person’s skills to a level of a seasoned attending in a large hospital setting, small hospital setting and surgery centers.
+- The goal of the fellowship is to take a well-trained, three-year surgical resident and advance that person’s skills to a level of a seasoned attending in a large hospital setting, small hospital setting and surgery center and who is reconstructive rear foot and ankle qualified.

 - Staff includes podiatry, orthopaedic and surgical attendings.
 The fellow would be mainly following and training under Dr. Subik’s direct auspices.